|

 forget" approach.
 Besides, long

-on the potentiometer might have
+leads on the potentiometer might

-promoted instability on the
+have promoted instability on the

-regulator.
+voltage regulator.
 Of course, this

 requires that you make the idle

-current adjustment with
+plate current adjustment with the

-the amplifier top cover removed
+amplifier top cover removed and

-and the interlock switch depressed
+the interlock switch depressed or

 bypassed.